This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do you store unfrosted cake?
+How do you store red velvet cake?

 Thaw covered at room temperature or in the fridge.
 I do not suggest thawing it in the oven as that will dry it out.
 Frost after thawing!

-Red Velvet Layer Cake Cream Cheese Buttercream slice on cake server
+Red Velvet Layer Cake Cream Cheese Buttercream slice on cake server.

-5 from 1 ratings
+5 from 2 ratings

-Red Velvet Layer Cake Bourbon Cream Cheese Buttercream
+Best Red Velvet Cake

 Prep: 30 minutes